 Finally, you need to consider your own retirement.
 It’s all too tempting to let everything else surrounding your startup take your mind off the future.
 But if you neglect to set aside money for your own retirement, you’ll be doing yourself a disservice.
 If you don’t have a plan for your employees, at least have a plan for yourself that’s handled by your startup.
 You’ll be able to claim the tax credits and have peace of mind knowing your own future in good order.
 There are a number of investment books on the market that may provide the information you need to get started.

 If you don’t know what kind of retirement plan you should offer, you’ll need to do some research.
-You can get a basic overview of the types of retirement plans for small businesses from Business News Daily, as well as a small quiz to help you decide which plan might be best for your company.
+You can get a basic overview of the types of retirement plans for small businesses, as well as a small quiz to help you decide which plan might be best for your company.
 Talk with your accountant as well, so you can learn all the details about your chosen plan and how it will affect your business.
 Once the plan is in place and you start advertising it as part of an employment plan in job listings, you may be pleasantly surprised at the quality of your candidates, and you’ll be on good footing to make your startup a success.